Updated: Feb 5

 10 QUICK TIPS TO IMPROVE WEBSITE SEO

-Make sure your keyword is included in your title and meta description.
+Make sure your complete keyphrase is included in your title and meta description.

 Link your site up to Google Analytics and Google Search Console to monitor where your traffic is coming from.